troelsfrostholm/here/README.md

 ### Technical details

-Here saves the bookmark information in the plain-text file ~/.here
+The bookmark information is saved in the plain-text file ~/.here

 The above four commands are implemented as bash functions, so they will shadow any program that may already be installed, called here, go, where or del.